Everything behind Wireless Security Camera System

 Con: Dependent on a wireless network

 The working of the wireless security system is heavily tied to a wireless broadband network.
 All cameras must be located in the range of Wi-Fi to work correctly.
-Any failure or shutdown in wireless network will directly impact the cameras and they won’t be able to transmit the data files.
+Any failure or shutdown in the wireless network will directly impact the cameras, and they won’t transmit the data files.
 In large areas, Wi-Fi extenders are of great help.
 They help strengthen the signal by connecting on the same network and repeating it so that its range increases.
 And as a result, remote wireless cameras could also be connected.

 Con: Limited size of the project

 There is no wired connection between the wireless IP cameras and the receiver.
 Connecting all the cameras puts pressure on the network.
 Depending on the speed and bandwidth, the number of cameras working on a single network is limited.
 One can connect more cameras to the same network, but it will cause latency issues with the camera transmitting the data.
 That’s why this seems to be an attractive choice for houses, residential places, and offices.

 Con: Risk from hackers

 Being connected to the network all the time poses a threat to security.
 Old and low-quality wireless cameras become vulnerable to hackers.
 That’s why it is essential to keep wireless security cameras updated with the latest firmware.

 To learn more about wireless security camera systems, get in touch with our specialist.